-Following the transfer of undertakings of National Commercial Bank Ltd from MauBank Holdings Ltd to Mauritius Post and Cooperative Bank Ltd on the 4th January 2016, the latter changed its name to MauBank Ltd (to be thereafter referred as the 'Bank' or 'MauBank').
-The main shareholder of MauBank is MauBank Holdings Ltd (99.93%) which is a wholly state owned company.
+Following the transfer of undertakings of National Commercial Bank Ltd to ex Mauritius Post and Cooperative Bank Ltd on the 4th January 2016, the latter changed its name to MauBank Ltd (to be thereafter referred as the 'Bank' or 'MauBank').
+The main shareholder of MauBank is MauBank Holdings Ltd (99.96%) which is a wholly owned state company.